ICIJ/datashare-tarentula/README.md

 Usage: tarentula download [OPTIONS]

 Options:
-  --datashare-url TEXT            Datashare URL --datashare-project TEXT        Datashare project --elasticsearch-url TEXT        You can additionally pass the Elasticsearch
-                                  URL in order to use scrolling capabilities of Elasticsearch (useful when dealing with a lot of results)
+  --datashare-url           TEXT        http://localhost:8080   Datashare URL --datashare-project       TEXT        local-datashare         Datashare project --elasticsearch-url       TEXT        http://localhost:9200   You can additionally pass the Elasticsearch URL in order to use scrolling capabilities of Elasticsearch (useful when dealing with a lot of results)
+  --query                   TEXT        *                       Give a JSON query to filter documents that will be downloaded.
+It can be a file with @path/to/file.
+Default to all

-  --query TEXT                    The query string to filter documents --destination-directory TEXT    Directory documents will be downloaded --throttle INTEGER              Request throttling (in ms) --cookies TEXT                  Key/value pair to add a cookie to each
-                                  request to the API.
-You can separate
+  --destination-directory   TEXT        ./tmp                   Directory documents will be downloaded --throttle                INTEGER     0                       Request throttling (in ms) --cookies                 TEXT        _Empty string_          Key/value pair to add a cookie to each request to the API.
+You can separate semicolons: key1=val1;key2=val2;...
-                                  semicolons: key1=val1;key2=val2;...

-  --path-format TEXT              Downloaded document path template --scroll TEXT                   Scroll duration --source TEXT                   A commat-separated list of field to include
-                                  in the downloaded document from the index
+  --apikey                  TEXT        None                    Datashare authentication apikey --path-format             TEXT        {id_2b}/{id_4b}/{id}    Downloaded document path template --scroll                  TEXT        None                    Scroll duration --source                  TEXT        None                    A comma-separated list of field to include in the downloaded document from the index

-  --once / --not-once             Download file only once --traceback / --no-traceback    Display a traceback in case of error --progressbar / --no-progressbar
-                                  Display a progressbar
-  --raw-file / --no-raw-file      Download raw file from Datashare --type [Document|NamedEntity]   Type of indexed documents to download --help                          Show this message and exit.
+  --once / --not-once                                           Download file only once --traceback / --no-traceback                                  Display a traceback in case of error --progressbar / --no-progressbar                              Display a progressbar --raw-file / --no-raw-file                                    Download raw file from Datashare --type [Document|NamedEntity]         Document                Type of indexed documents to download --help                                                        Show this message and exit
 ```

 ## Testing